conspired to replace the leader with someone more easily influenced

 foul weather and airline foul-ups seemed to be conspiring to ruin our vacation

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'conspire.'
-Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
-Send us feedback.
+These examples are programmatically compiled from various online sources to illustrate current usage of the word 'conspire.'
+Any opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
+Send us feedback about these examples.

 Middle English, from Anglo-French conspirer, from Latin conspirare to be in harmony, conspire, from com- + spirare to breathe